zaphyr-org/config/docs/1.x/index.md

 >**Note:** New reader instances must always be added before the first use of the `load()` method.
 Otherwise, the `load()` method throws an error because it does not yet know the new reader!

-## Create custom replacers
+## Create custom replacer

-You can also create your own replacers for your configuration files:
+You can also create your own replacer for your configuration files:

 ```php
 use Zaphyr\Config\Config;